Picture shows patient undergoing electronic clinical outcome assessment, translations are essential for eCOA

 Considering language in eCOA

-That makes language and translation an important consideration for any company developing eCOAs.
-Many companies have printed clinical outcome assessments they wish to convert into an eCOA.
-Converting analogue COA to eCOA in multiple languages is not a straightforward task.
+Language and translation are important considerations when developing eCOAs.
+For example, many companies have printed clinical outcome assessments that they wish to convert into an eCOA.
+However, converting analogue COA to eCOA in multiple languages isn’t a straightforward task.
 That’s because the language and processes used in a printed COA can be different from an eCOA.

-Take instructions for example – your printed COA may include phrases such as ‘circle your answer’ which need replacing with language that accurately describes an action required on an app, website or wearable device.
+Take instructions; your printed COA may include phrases such as ‘circle your answer’.
+This phrase needs replacing with language that accurately describes the different actions required on an app, website or wearable device.

 The same is true of processes, which need to be set up to ensure your eCOA text is efficiently transferred between a client’s source file and the translation company’s software.
 Throughout the whole process, the need for quality assurance is critical.